workadaptive/content/_articles/when-ai-actually-gets-it.md

 **Point 4: The AI Knows Patterns I Don't (And That's Fine)**

 The insight: Division of labor.
 AI provides patterns, structure, best practices.
-I provide judgment, business context, "yeah but in reality..." knowledge.
+I provide judgment, business context, "yeah, but in reality..." knowledge.
 Still scrappy iteration, but with professional-grade implementation.

 **Point 5: Agentic AI Wants To Be Pointed, Not Programmed**